Joshua-Akintayo/Group_1_Project/README.md

-Summary of how forms are processed
+Summary of how forms are processed.

 When a GET request is made to the base url i.e ('/'), the server serves the html file that contains the form.
 This is why when the user enters the base url which in our case is the localhost:3000, the user sees the form where he is asked to input his name.